Incident Response Frameworks

 When we compare the NIST and SANS frameworks side-by-side, you’ll see the components are almost identical, but differ slighting in their wording and grouping.
 The biggest difference lies with Step 3, where NIST believes that containment, eradication, and recovery overlap – meaning you shouldn’t wait to contain all threats before beginning to eradicate them.

 Some debate which framework is better, but it really comes down to a matter of preference and your organization’s resources.
-CrowdStrike’s Incident Response team follows the NIST framework, therefore this article expands upon the four steps and break down what each mean for your incident response plan.
+Both come with a comprehensive checklist for your team to follow and get started.
+This article expands upon the four steps of the NIST Framework, and breaks down what each means for your incident response plan.

 Step #1: Preparation